University of Kentucky Rosenberg College of Law: History

 The University of Kentucky College of Law began operations in 1908.
 It was housed in a structure now known as the Gillis Building from 1927 to 1936.
 In 1936, the college moved into the newly built Lafferty Hall.
 Lafferty Hall was named after William T. Lafferty, the first dean of the College of Law.

-In 1913, the college began publication of the Kentucky Law Journal.
+In 1913, the College of Law began publication of the Kentucky Law Journal.
 The KLJ is the tenth-oldest student-run law journal in continuous publication in America.

 In 1925, the college was approved by the American Bar Association, and it was elected to the Order of the Coif in 1931.

 The College of Law again relocated to its current building located on South Limestone in 1965.
-That building underwent a major renovation and expansion during 2017-2019, during which the building was taken down to its structural core and completely reconfigured.
+That building underwent a major renovation and expansion during 2017–2019, during which the building was taken down to its structural core and completely reconfigured.

-On Feb.
-1, 2017, Chief Justice John G. Roberts, Jr. spoke at the College of Law and served as the first speaker of the judicial conference and speaker series hosted by UK Law apart of the Heyburn Initiative.
+On February 1, 2017, Chief Justice John G. Roberts, Jr. spoke at the College of Law and served as the first speaker of the judicial conference and speaker series hosted by UK Law as part of the Heyburn Initiative.
 Most recently, on Sept.
 21, 2017, Justice Neil Gorsuch, Associate Justice of the Supreme Court of the United States spoke at UK Law and provided advice to UK Law students in small intimate groups.
 Serving as only the most recent U.S. Supreme Court Justice to speak at the College of Law, going back to 1989 UK Law hosted the sixth biennial Judge Mac Swinford Lecture where Supreme Court Justice Antonin Scalia delivered the lecture.
 The five prior notable speakers of that series at UK Law were Judge Robert Keeton (1980), U.S. Supreme Court Chief Justice William Rehnquist (1982), U.S. Supreme Court Justice Sandra Day O'Connor (1984), and Former U.S. Attorney General Griffin Bell (1986).

 The college was renamed the J. David Rosenberg College of Law in 2019 after prominent Ohio corporate lawyer and alumnus J. David Rosenberg (J.D.
 '73), donated $20 million to the college.
 The gift was the third largest single donation in university history and earned him the name rights to the school, it also went toward further strengthening the academic excellence of the College of Law by supporting scholarships for outstanding students and efforts to recruit and retain world-class faculty.